 How to Write P.S. in Email with Examples and Best Practices – A Marketers Guide

 But what’s in it for marketers to use P.S. in email?
 Does it have any significance?
 We think it has.
 It could be many things.
-Plausibly, an intelligent pitching technique.
+Plausibly, an intelligent pitching technique in a marketing email.

 Well, in this blog, we are going to show you how to write P.S. in email marketing, its benefits, how to add them to your email, and best practices.